cyanxiao/md-to-telegraph-action/README.md

 ## One Entry Mode

-When enabled with `one-entry-mode: "true"`, this feature automatically updates your repository description with the Telegraph URL when exactly one markdown file is processed.
+When enabled with `one-entry-mode: "true"`, this feature automatically updates your repository homepage URL with the Telegraph URL when exactly one markdown file is processed.
 This is perfect for single-page documentation repositories, personal profiles, or project showcases.

 ### How One Entry Mode Works

 1. **Enable the feature**: Set `one-entry-mode: "true"` in your workflow
 2. **Single page detection**: When exactly one markdown file is processed, the action detects this scenario
-3. **Repository update**: The GitHub repository description is automatically updated with the Telegraph page URL
+3. **Repository update**: The GitHub repository homepage URL is automatically updated with the Telegraph page URL
 4. **Permission handling**: Gracefully handles cases where the GitHub token lacks repository write permissions

 ### One Entry Mode Example